homadnmr/WeaklySupervisedMIL_Melanoma/README.md

 Training
 ====
-Note: We followed the CLAM model prepreationa nd preprocessing steps.
+Note: We followed the CLAM model prepreationa and preprocessing steps.
 Moreover, in this study ResNet encoder has been used to extarct the features.

 For training, refer to the three Multi-Instance Learning (MIL) models:
 1.Clustering-constrained Attention Multiple Instance Learning (CLAM): (https://github.com/mahmoodlab/CLAM/tree/master).